 - Caster sugar

 - Brown sugar

 - Pearl barley

 FRUITS & VEGGIES

-Spinach, kale, rocket, pak choi, broccoli, frozen peas, cucumber, lettuce, cress
+- Spinach, kale, rocket, pak choi, green beans, asparagus, broccoli, frozen peas, cucumber, lettuce, cress

-We would love yo hear your thoughts on our vegan pantry list!
+We would love your hear your thoughts on our vegan pantry list!
 Write a comment, like, or share with your friends.